Lalu accompanies daughter Misa for filing RS poll nomination | Politics

 No member of the proverbial ''first family'' of the RJD, including Bharti who is set for a hat-trick in the Rajya Sabha, chose to speak to the media.

-Ahmed, who lost his Bisfi seat of Madhubani district in the 2020 assembly polls, after two back-to-back victories, expressed his gratitude before reporters to the party supremo for backing him over many other claimants.
+Prasad arrived in Patna on Wednesday along with eldest daughter Misa Bharti, at whose Delhi residence he had stayed since his release on bail granted last month by the Jharkhand High Court in fodder scam cases.
+Ahmed, who lost his Bisfi seat of Madhubani district in the 2020 assembly polls, after two back-to-back victories, expressed his gratitude before reporters towards the party supremo for backing him over many other claimants.

-One such candidate was Hina Shahab, the widow of dreaded gangster turned politician Mohd Shahabuddin.
-She has fought Lok Sabha polls on an RJD ticket several times but has never been successful in winning back for the party Siwan, which her husband used to lord over until his disqualification on account of conviction in a criminal case.
+One such aspirant was Hina Shahab, the widow of dreaded gangster turned politician Mohd Shahabuddin.
+She has fought Lok Sabha polls on a RJD ticket a number of times but never been successful in winning back for the party Siwan, which her husband used to lord over until his disqualification on account of conviction in a criminal case.

 Her supporters staged a dharna in protest against the party turning its back on her and threatened to burn effigies of Prasad and Tejashwi, the RJD heir apparent.